atl-bigdataweek/2013/README.md

 Entries for the global competition must be submitted by 15:00 GMT / 10:00 AM local time.
 See the [submission details](http://bigdataweek.com/bigdatachallenge/).

-The Atlanta local competition will be open until 8PM, so teams can continue to polish their work and compete for ...
+The Atlanta local competition will be open until 8PM, so teams can continue to polish their work and compete for $PRIZES.
 Judging critera for both competitions will be the same.

 ### Contact